Jump to a section

 - Stay aware of your surroundings

-- Don't leave valuables unattended
+- Do not leave valuables unattended

 - Know your limits with alcohol